rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 Tasks are only useful if they're actionable.
 To be actionable, they must be understood.
 Understanding requires communication and documentation.

+* A protocol-agnostic _name_, for easily identifying a task in related conversations.
+    * These names need to be _short_ since they're used conversationally.
+Long issue names will be shortened by convention whether the tracker supports it or not.
 * An actionable _description_ of the task.
     * Frequently, a short _summary_ of the task, to ease bulk task manipulation.
 Think of the difference between an email subject and an